Vampire by Night: Powers and abilities

 Nina is a hybrid of a vampire and a werewolf and possesses the abilities of both, but only after sunset.
-Her vampire powers give her superhuman physical abilities, a powerful healing factor, and an inability to be captured on film.
-Due to her hybrid nature, she is not affected by sunlight.
+Her vampire powers give her superhuman physical abilities, a healing factor, and the ability to hypnotize others with her gaze.
+Due to her hybrid nature, sunlight is not lethal to Nina as it is to most vampires.

 She is also cursed with the power of lycanthropy.
 When the moon is full, she transforms into a white wolf resembling an Arctic wolf.
-This gives her superhuman physical abilities and senses as well as overwhelming feral instincts.
+In her bestial state, Nina possesses the enhanced physical abilities and senses of a wolf.

 Reception

 In 2021, Screen Rant included Nina Price in their "Marvel: 10 Most Powerful Vampires" list.